jianfushen/jianfushen.github.io/content/home/teaching.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 30

-title: Competitions
+title: Teaching
 subtitle:

 design:
-  columns: '2'
+  columns: "2"
 ---

 - COCO test-dev AP 54.1% (to our knowledge, state-of-the-art accuracy by training within 24 epochs, as of November 14, 2020).